Healthcare Quality Management Best Practices: Ensuring Exceptional Patient Care

 7- Patient Engagement and Education

 Involving patients in their own care is a cornerstone of healthcare quality management.
 Patient engagement encompasses various strategies, from encouraging active participation in decision-making processes to providing comprehensive education about their conditions and treatment options.
 Educated patients are better equipped to make informed decisions about their health, leading to increased compliance with treatment plans.
 Shared decision-making, where healthcare providers collaborate with patients to choose suitable treatment options based on individual preferences and values, enhances the overall quality of care.
-Patient engagement initiatives extend beyond clinical settings, incorporating social and emotional support, which are essential components of holistic healthcare.
+Patient engagement initiatives extend beyond clinical settings, incorporating social and emotional support, essential components of holistic healthcare.
 In such a patient-centred approach, healthcare providers acknowledge patients as partners in their healthcare journey, fostering trust and mutual respect.

 Table 1: Comparative analysis of quality improvement models